-During fiscal 2023, the Company filed a Notice of Civil Claim in the Supreme Court of British Columbia against Paradex Inc. and Minera Zalamera, S.A. de C.V. for specific performance of option agreements, damages, costs, and other relief with respect to Rama de Oro, Yautepec, and Magdalena properties in Mexico.
-The Company incurred substantial acquisition and exploration expenses, for which it did not receive the benefits to which it was entitled under the option agreements.
-Subsequently, the Company filed a Notice of Application in the Supreme Court of British Columbia (the "Application"), seeking an order for damages for breach of contract and misrepresentation rather than for specific performance of the option agreements, as well as for the cost of the Application and pre-judgment interest.
-During fiscal 2024, the Company received a favorable Court Order, issuing a judgment against the Defendants, as requested in the Application.
-The option agreements have been terminated as a result, and the Company is taking steps to act on the judgment.
+During the year ended February 28, 2023, the Company filed a Notice of Civil Claim in the Supreme Court of British Columbia against the optionors of the Rama de Oro, Yautepec and Magdalena properties in Mexico seeking to enforce the Company's rights under the option agreements, including specific performance of option agreements, damages, costs, and other relief.
+The claim was based on the Company's belief that it was in compliance with the terms of the agreements, despite receiving written notices of termination due to lack of work expenditure within the specified option periods.

+Subsequently, the Company filed a Notice of Application in the Supreme Court of British Columbia seeking an order for damages for breach of contract and misrepresentation rather than for specific performance of the option agreement, as well as for the cost of the Application and pre-judgment interest.

+During the year ended February 29, 2024, the Company received a Court Order issuing a judgment against the optionors, as requested in the Application.
 The 6,000,000 shares of the Company issued under the option agreements were returned to treasury.
-No additional amounts have been collected as of the date of this MD&A.
+The shares had a fair value of \$150,000 and were recorded as a recovery.

+During the nine months ended November 30, 2024, the Company has subsequently approximately \$1.7-million cash which, along with the 6,000,000 shares returned to treasury in fiscal 2024, represents the full satisfaction of amounts awarded by the Court.